 Here are some tips to keep your tree swings safe for years to come:

 - Rope swings need to be inspected regularly to make sure they are safe to use.
-Common problems include excessive wear on chain if metal is rubbing on metal.
-Usually this is because the wrong swing hardware was used for installation.
+Common problems include excessive wear on the chain if the metal is rubbing on metal.
+Usually, this is because the wrong swing hardware was used for installation.

-- If hardware such as throughbolts or j-lags is used to attach a rope swing to a tree branch, then the hardware should be replaced when the tree completely grows around it.
-You don’t want the movement of rope to be restricted by tree tissues because either the tree or the rope will lose the battle.
+- If hardware such as through bolts or j-lags is used to attach a rope swing to a tree branch, then the hardware should be replaced when the tree completely grows around it.
+You don't want the movement of the rope to be restricted by tree tissues because either the tree or the rope will lose the battle.

 - If a knot is used to wrap around a tree branch or a beam of the tree house, then you have to watch the areas of connection.
 Avoid tree abrasion or rope abrasion and change the attachment if necessary to keep the tree healthy and the rope safe.
 Also beware that the tree does not grow around the rope (or any other material you use), as it could girdle the tree.